 The number of people who saw any of your posts at least once, grouped by age and gender.
 Aggregated demographic data is based on a number of factors, including age and gender information users provide in their Facebook profiles.
-This number is an estimate.
-28%

 Summary of Page Fans